 Fluctuations in the value of the U.S. dollar in relation to other currencies may lead to lower net income and shareholders' equity or may cause us to raise prices, which could result in reduced net sales.
 Foreign currency exchange rate fluctuations could have an adverse effect on our net sales, results of operations and shareholders' equity.
-Foreign currency fluctuations against the U.S. dollar could require us to increase prices to foreign currency fluctuations, our profitability could decline.
+Foreign currency fluctuations against the U.S. dollar could require us to increase prices to foreign customers, which could result in lower net sales by us to such customers.
+Alternatively, if we do not adjust the prices for our products in response to foreign currency fluctuations, our profitability could decline.
 In addition, sales made by our foreign subsidiaries are generally denominated in the currency of the country in which these products are sold, and the currency we receive in payment for such sales could be less valuable at the time of receipt versus the time of sale as a result of foreign currency exchange rate fluctuations.